tonamatos/wiederhold-notes/content/MAT246/4/Pigeonhole.md

 >1.
 Prove that there exist distinct $a,b\in X$ such that $a$ divides $b$.
 >2.
 Show, with an example, that the conclusion is false if $X$ has size $n$ instead.

-Now test your understanding by solving the following exercise.

 >[!note] Exercise.
 >
 >A bridge club has $10$ members.
 Every day, four members of the club get together and play one game of bridge.
 Prove that after two years, there is some particular set of four members that has played at least four games of bridge.